Home

 Paints required but not included: TBA Manufacturers Age Restriction: 8 Years+

-only (This gift set includes paints, brushes and glue)
+the special paint scheme.
+(This Gift Set includes base paints, brushes and glue)

 Revell - Eurofighter "Ghost Tiger" - 1:72 (03884)